ludwig778/macro_counter/README.md

 ## Inside the prompt

-The prompt permit to register/update ingredients, and perform simple operations to check the macro/micro nutrients consumed.
+The prompt permit to register/update components, and perform simple operations to check the macro/micro nutrients consumed.

-**Register an ingredient**
+**Register an component**

 Pushing enter without entering any value will provide 0.0 by default.